RobertMcGuinn/deepseatools/manual/code-guide.md

 - File version notes: You will see file names that have a prefix with date-based version in the format `YYYYMMDD-X_` where the first part is the version/date and the 'X' is the iteration on that day.
 - Scripts with simple integer names (for example: 148433.R) are linked to a VLab Redmine issue in the [Redmine data QA pipeline](https://vlab.noaa.gov/redmine/projects/qa/issues?query_id=685) that further details the purpose of the script and other actions taken on the data source.
 The file name is the actual Redmine issue number in the pipeline.

+## Notes on the National Database
+- The version of the National Database is noted in the `DatabaseVersion` field.This should be cited when using the database.

-## Usage
+## Script Usage
-The R code stored and described here is not fully modular and is (unfortunately) meant to be ran interactively.
+The R code stored and described here is not fully modular and is meant to be ran interactively.
 You should not blindly run scripts using `source()`.
-It is better to run each section of the each script and then check results thoroughly before moving forward.
-There is an ongoing effort is to re-factor this code-base into a proper modular architecture, but for now it is more interactive.
+It is better to run each section of the each script and then check intermediate results thoroughly before moving forward.
+There is an ongoing effort is to re-factor this code-base into a proper modular architecture, but for now it should be used interactively.

 ## Description of each script